cmgmyr/cmgmyr.github.io/_posts/2013-06-10-a-journey-of-web-development-from-pc-to-mac.md

 **I ended up getting:**

-  * 15&#8243; MacBook Pro Retina with 2.6GHz Intel Core i7, with turbo boost up to 3.6GHz, 16GB RAM, 512GB SSD
+  * 15" MacBook Pro Retina with 2.6GHz Intel Core i7, with turbo boost up to 3.6GHz, 16GB RAM, 512GB SSD
-  * 27&#8243; Thunderbolt Widescreen monitor
+  * 27" Thunderbolt Widescreen monitor
   * Wireless Keyboard
   * Wireless Trackpad
   * Super Drive

 The first thing that I initially noticed was the speed of this machine.
 It is nothing less than amazingly blazing fast!
-You click on a program and it instantly comes up, not just the &#8220;welcome&#8221; screen&#8230;the whole app.
-After a little while you get more used to it, but it&#8217;s really evident when jump back on the PC to do something and you have to wait a few more seconds (which seems like forever).
+You click on a program and it instantly comes up, not just the "welcome" screen...the whole app.
+After a little while you get more used to it, but it's really evident when jump back on the PC to do something and you have to wait a few more seconds (which seems like forever).

 As with all PC to Mac conversions, there were a number of programs that I had to get in order to keep my workflow as similar as I could.
 The last thing that I wanted to do was to learn a new OS and a bunch of new software.